Stay up to date with the latest news by joining the mailing list! SIGN UP NOW

-The Glassell School of Art Studio School for Adults offers courses in art history and studio arts for adults, ages 18 and older.
-Studio courses and workshops are offered in a variety of media, including painting, watercolor, printmaking, photography, ceramics, sculpture, and jewelry.
+The Glassell School of Art Studio School offers courses in art history and studio arts for adults, ages 18 and older.
+Studio courses and workshops are available in a variety of media, including painting, watercolor, printmaking, photography, ceramics, sculpture, and jewelry.
 Students at the Glassell School of Art are diverse in background and skill levels.
 Classes may be taken at the student’s leisure or as part of a more in-depth study through the Certificate of Achievement program.
 Additionally, many courses may be taken for undergraduate credit as part of the University of St. Thomas’s Bachelor of Fine Arts program.
 For more details on the Certificate of Achievement program and the University of St. Thomas BFA program, contact the Studio School Registrar.

 In addition to a rigorous curriculum, the Studio School offers a variety of student programming, including a rotating schedule of exhibitions featuring current student and alumni works, as well as changing exhibitions of contemporary works by professional artists in the Laura Lee Blanton Gallery; lectures in the Frank Freed Auditorium; and a variety of events offered through the Student/Alumni Organization.

 Free parking is available in front of the school at 5101 Montrose Blvd. (entrances on Montrose and Bartlett) More information about parking at the Glassell Studio School and the MFAH: PARKING

 Housed in a 41,669-square-foot, glass-block building that permits diffused daylight in every classroom and shop, the Glassell Studio School was the first of its kind in the Southwest.
 Technical efficiency, productivity, and great design were assured by faculty and architects, resulting in a building that supports the creative process through form and function.
 Highlights include: